 Return on Investment in Workplace Safety and Health

-- The ROI of EHS: Practical Strategies to Demonstrate the Business Value of Environmental, Health, and Safety Functions [PDF* - 2 MB, 42 pages].
+- The ROI of EHS: Practical Strategies to Demonstrate the Business Value of Environmental, Health, and Safety Functions (PDF).
 Business and Labor Reports, (2006).
 Reviews strategies to help EHS professionals demonstrate the value of their programs to executive management.

 - Return on Investment.
-American Society of Safety Engineers (ASSE).
+American Society of Safety Professionals (ASSP).
 Provides information on the return on investment in workplace safety and health.

-hygienists can show that they provide organizations with competitive business advantages.
+- Demonstrating the Business Value of Industrial Hygiene (PDF).
+American Industrial Hygiene Association (AIHA), (May 2008).
+Provides guidance on how industrial hygienists can show that they provide organizations with competitive business advantages.

 - Construction Solutions Return on Investment Calculator.
 CPWR - The Center for Construction Research and Training.
 Helps evaluate the financial impact of new equipment, materials, or work practices introduced to improve safety.